Dazcam/cameron_schizophr_bull_2023_snRNAseq/README.md

 # Genetic implication of prenatal GABAergic and cholinergic neuron development in susceptibility to schizophrenia (2024)

 This project was carried out in the Division of Psychological Medicine and Clinical Neurosciences (DPMCN).
-The paper is [here]() ADD WHEN PUBLISHED.
+The paper is [here](https://academic.oup.com/schizophreniabulletin/advance-article/doi/10.1093/schbul/sbae083/7692829).
 ***

 ## **snRNAseq Data**